 Calling all smores fans!
 Our nostalgic campfire treat has gotten a vegan upgrade and I’m so in love with this dessert recipe.
-While you may not be familiar with aquafaba recipes, aquafaba is actually chickpea water left over from the can.
+While you may not be familiar with aquafaba recipes, aquafaba is actually chickpea water, or brine, left over from the can.
 So essentially when you drain a can of chickpeas, instead of letting that precious liquid go down the drain, you save it (say whaaaa).
-When beaten with sugar, it becomes an excellent substitute for egg whites in vegan desserts.
+When beaten with sugar, it becomes frothy, making an excellent substitute for egg whites in vegan desserts.
 Whoever discovered this is some kind of mad-scientist-foodie-genius in my book.
 This aquafaba smores parfait consists of a layer of graham crackers, chocolate mousse, all topped with aquafaba “whipped cream”.
 This vegan dessert recipe is great for Summer because it requires no oven to make.
 Now go stock up on some cans of chickpeas and learn how to make this yummy treat!

 Once you are done blending the mousse, rinse out the blender and add graham crackers.
 Pulse until the crackers are finely grounded.

-YASS look at that chocolate-y, graham cracker-y, marshmallow-y goodness.
-Read on for ingredients and full instructions.
+YASS look at that chocolate-y, graham cracker-y, marshmallow-y goodness!

 - 4 full graham crackers (reserve 1 for topping)